Module 3.1: What is Observability?

 Total: ___/18

-- 0-6: Monitoring only, major observability gaps
+- 0-6: Monitoring only.
+You have major observability gaps and are highly vulnerable to unknown-unknowns.

-Part 2: Gap Analysis (10 minutes)
+Part 2: Strategic Gap Analysis

 | Capability | Current State | What’s Missing | First Step to Improve |